-During summer, you can rent paddle boats and play with electric radio-controlled models.
+During summer, you can rent paddleboats and play with electric radio-controlled models.
 It’s also a place to do family fishing.
-Moreover, you can enjoy lawn games, such as croquet and miniature golf.
+You can enjoy lawn games, such as croquet and miniature golf.

 Many Natural and Photogenic Landscape Types

-The entire park is covered by promenades, and each corner offers different kinds of vegetation.
+The entire park is covered by promenades, and each corner offers different vegetation.
 You can find reeds, willow trees, birch trees and plenty of other species.
-Furthermore, they installed several artistic sculptures on the trails, which give the feeling to be in Alice in Wonderland.
+They installed several artistic sculptures on the trails, which give the feeling to be in Alice in Wonderland.

 Thus, all the activities mentioned above represent some potential moments you can share with your beloved.
 It means some great things to do during your engagement session.